 - juice of 1/2 lemon

-- 4 oz. arugula (Or about 2 cups packed)
+- 4 oz. baby arugula (about 2 packed cups)

 - 4 oz. cooked salmon

-- To make the dressing, whisk together the lemon juice, mayo, salt, and garlic.
-Gradually drizzle in olive oil while still whisking.
+- To make the dressing, whisk together the lemon juice, mayonnaise (1 tablespoon), kosher salt (1/2 teaspoon), and minced garlic (1 small clove) in the bottom of a large bowl.
+Gradually drizzle in olive oil (3 tablespoons) while still whisking.
 Continue whisking until dressing is a smooth, creamy consistency.
-Set aside.

 - Add the arugula(4 oz.), cooked salmon (4 oz.), and crumbled goat cheese (2 oz.) to the bowl with the dressing.
 Toss to coat.